Prusa i3: Prusa i3 and i3 1.75 mm

 In May 2012, Průša released a major redesign, focused on ease of construction and use, and no longer structured around the simplest available common hardware as previous RepRap printers were.
-The Prusa i3 design replaced the threaded-rod, triangular Z axis frame construction with a rigid, single-piece water jet cut aluminium vertical frame to improve printing speed and accuracy; M10 threaded rods were still used in the base.
+The Prusa i3 used a rigid, single-piece water jet cut aluminium vertical frame with a large opening for the printing area and hard mounting points for the Z-axis components, similar to the Mendel90.
+A second frame piece served as a lightweight mount for the heated bed.
+Rather than having a baseplate, Prusa retained the M10 threaded rods to support the heated bed Y-axis.
 It used a single piece, food safe stainless steel hot end called the Prusa Nozzle which printed with 3 mm filament, and used M5 threaded rods as lead screws instead of M8.